Equity release isn’t a tricky concept if you know the right terminology. There are so many terms that recurringly pop up, but what do they mean?

-Advisers are there to visit you when it suits you so that they can review your situation and give advice on the best steps to take that’ll benefit your finances and future.
-They’re friendly, working professionals trained and qualified in everything related to equity release.
+Advisers are there to meet you and provide support to your queries as they come up.
+They will review your situation and give advice on the best steps to take that’ll benefit your finances and future.
+They’re friendly working professionals, trained and qualified in everything related to equity release.

 AER (Annual Equivalent Rate)

-This shows you the yearly interest rate on any savings or investments.
+This shows you the yearly interest rates on any savings or investments.
 If the AER is high, it means a better return.

 It’s a determined amount of cash paid yearly between parties, like a mortgage or a pension.

 Cash is paid to the lender or lending provider, like an administration fee used to produce various equity release costs.

 APR (Annual Percentage Rate)

 It’s the overall cost for borrowing on credit or with a loan.
 If the APR is low, the deal is better for you.